 "Well, they're pretty rubbish scientists if they don't know that we're different species, yeah?" she pointed out with a nervous chuckle.
 "I mean, human pheromones probably don't even work on you, right?"

 "That could be the experiment right there.
-Our DNA is similar.
+Our DNA is similar yet not.
 They might be experimenting to see if we have the ability to create hybrid offspring," The Doctor stated in his normal, unaffected tone.
 "And, yes, human pheromones do affect me."

 "Yet none of this bothers you?"
 Rose chuckled nervously again.
 She could vaguely smell her own scent in the air so she knew that he most certainly could.

-"Of course I'm disturbed by it, but it's not like we're going to act as they intend; we're far from scent-driven beasts, and I think it's about time we tell them so."
-The Doctor maneuvered himself out of the swinging hammock, careful not to upset Rose.
-With his body removed, her weight pulled her to the center.
+"Of course I'm disturbed by it, but it's not like we're going to act as they intend.
+We're far from scent-driven beasts, and I think it's about time we tell them so."
+The Doctor maneuvered himself out of the swinging hammock, careful not to upset it.
+With his body removed, Rose's weight pulled her to the center.
 Given personal space for the first time in an unknown span of hours, she breathed deeply in relief.
 Oddly enough, she thought she might have preferred a prison.

 "Hello!" the Doctor called loudly toward the ceiling.
 "I know someone out there is monitoring us.
 I'd really like a word with you."
 He waited a moment for a reply, but when it didn't come, he continued.
 "We are sentient, developed beings.
 I'm speaking your language so I know that you understand me.
 I wish to speak to someone."
 The Doctor stayed planted in the center of the room and scratched his brow as he scanned the walls for a possible sign of a door.
 "I'm trying hard to be patient and cordial, but I really dislike being treated as a mindless beast.
 I demand to speak to my captors."